iamdhavalparmar/movie-review-PHP/README.txt

-Project :- Movie Review In PHP
+Academic Project :- Movie Review In PHP

 index.php is the starting file